puichingbill/Advanced-GA-LSTM/README.md

 # Advanced-GA-LSTM
-This repository, maintained by p
+This repository, maintained by puichingbill,